jasondgo/VEXcodePrereq/README.md

 1. [C++ FUNCTIONS (2020) - Functions return statement, How to check prime number PROGRAMMING TUTORIAL by CodingBeauty](https://www.youtube.com/watch?v=WFcw9Vfs1WU)
 1. [C++ FUNCTIONS (2020) - What is function overloading?
 PROGRAMMING TUTORIAL by CodingBeauty](https://youtu.be/5OUttXvf6hw)

+## Problems to Complete from Section3ProblemSet

+Complete problems 1 - 9, 11 - 15, 16 - 18, and 20.
+If you get stuck, checkout the corresponding youtube videos over these problems.

+Problem 25 is a challenge problem.
+Follow along with the video to gain insight into problem solving methods.

 ## Additional Resources Section 3